-In 2017, Clinical Services staff assisted 428 individuals in one or more of its programs.
-Please note the number of patients served decreased from 2016 to 2017 based on fewer outpatient staff.
+In 2018, Clinical Services staff assisted 454 individuals in one or more of its programs.

 RECOVERY

 Recovery is a journey of healing and transformation enabling a person coping with mental illness or addiction to live a meaningful life in a community of his or her choice while striving to achieve his or her full potential.
 There are effective treatments for mental illnesses and addiction.
 Recovery is possible for everyone!